 St Anna’s church dates back to the early 13th century, making it one of the oldest churches in the region.
-It originally had the call of St. Martin.
+It originally had the call of St. Martin and it was recorded for the first time between 1220 and 1232 (ecclesia sancti Martini apud Czolnik).
 In the 15th century it was rebuilt in gothic style.
 A chapel was added to the north façade and a massive tower was added to the west.
 The next reconstruction took place in the 16th century, when the presbytery was vaulted and the church was surrounded by a stone wall.
 The porch was added to the main entrance in the 18th century.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.